 Editing nondestructively preserves all the changes you make to a photo (color adjustment settings, crop, and repairs), so you can always come back and fine-tune them or revert the photo to the original.

 Nondestructive editing in Pixelmator Photo is made possible by the special .photo-edit files.
 These files are linked to the photos you're editing and store information about the edits applied to them.
-These so-called linked files can be saved locally on your iPad, or in a dedicated "Linked Files" folder in iCloud.
+These so-called linked files can be saved locally on your device, or in a dedicated "Linked Files" folder in iCloud.

 When you delete a photo, it is deleted together with its linked file.

-Important: Deleting linked files of the photos stored in the Files browser (On My iPad, iCloud, or other locations) will merge any changes applied using Pixelmator Photo.
+Important: Deleting linked files of the photos stored in the Files browser (On My iPhone/iPad, iCloud, or other locations) will merge any changes applied using Pixelmator Photo.
 These changes cannot be reverted.
 This doesn't apply to Photos – the changes can always be reverted there, even after the linked files are deleted.

 Editing destructively applies all the changes you make to a photo directly and no nondestructive settings are preserved.
 This applies to all regular image formats such as JPEG or PNG.
-To edit RAW images stored in Files, Pixelmator Photo needs to open them in its proprietary file format – .photo.
+To edit RAW images stored in Files, Pixelmator Photo needs to import and open them in its proprietary file format – PHOTO.
 This file format always preserves the changes you make to a photo, so the nondestructive settings are saved.